MLAB-project/radio-observer/README.md

         $ make

 4. In the `radio-observer` directory, run `make`.
-The resulting binary, named `waterfall`, should appear in the project's root directory.
+The resulting binary, named `radio-observer`, should appear in the project's root directory.
 5. If anything goes wrong, please send me an email with the output at milikjan@fit.cvut.cz .